holochain-gym/holochain-gym.github.io/docs/developers/basic/headers.md

 };
 ```

 When you click on the blue square, you will see a blob of json data, just as you see below.
 The response get is something that is called an `element` in Holochain language.
-You will look a elements in more detail in the next exercise, but basically an element is just the combination of an entry and a header.
+We will look at elements in more detail in another exercise, but basically an element is just the combination of an entry and a header.
 You will see that there are 2 top level objects: entry and signed_header.
 The signed_header consists of a header and a signature.
 You can ignore the latter.
 Before we talk about the header, take one more look at the entry.
 What do you notice?

 ```json